ChristianBlevens/CommentSectionWebApp/README.md

 Main orchestration file that defines all services (databases, Redis, backend APIs, frontend).
 Controls how containers interact, sets up networks, volumes, and environment variables.

 **`/.env.example`**
-Template for root environment variables.
-Contains Docker-level configurations like database passwords, SSL domain, and project name.
-Copy to `.env` for use.
+Template for all environment variables.
+Contains complete configuration for all services including database passwords, Discord OAuth credentials, API ports, and SSL domain.
+Copy to `.env` and update with your values.

 **`/.gitignore`**
 Git ignore file that prevents sensitive files from being tracked.
 Ignores: